-In order to maintain or adjust the capital structure, the PCC may issue new shares or capitalise contributions received from its shareholders.
-The PCC applies the same policy for its cellular shareholders.
+In order to maintain or adjust the capital structure, the Group may issue new shares or capitalise contributions received from its shareholders.

-The PCC is required to hold regulatory capital for its general insurance business in compliance with the rules issued by the MFSA.
+The Atlas Group is required to hold regulatory capital for its general insurance business in compliance with the rules issued by the MFSA.
 The minimum capital requirement must be maintained at all times throughout the year.
-Atlas monitors its capital level, and that of the cells, on a regular basis at least once a month through detailed reports compiled from management accounts.
+The Group and PCC separately, monitor their capital level, and that of the cells, on a regular basis at least once a month through detailed reports compiled from management accounts.
 Such reports are circulated to the Board and senior management.
-Any transactions that may potentially affect the PCC's solvency position are immediately reported to the directors for resolution prior to notifying the MFSA.
+Any transactions that may potentially affect the Group and PCC's solvency position are immediately reported to the directors for resolution prior to notifying the MFSA.